Providing sustainable housing in South African townships.

 This newly formed team started assisting with small-scale affordable housing projects in Soweto.
 This is when the idea for Hustlenomics was born -- providing both affordable housing options and jobs, not just in Soweto but across townships in

-To date, the team has built 30 homes in Soweto.
+To date, Nhlanhla has been involved with 30+ projects in Soweto.
 At the moment, Nhlanhla is overseeing the pilot testing of the interlocking brick technology.
-Nhlanhla Ndlovu and his innovative business idea have won national and international awards, including the Social Innovation Award 2018 South Africa.
+He and his innovative business idea have won national and international awards, including the Social Innovation Award 2018 South Africa.